Kings Cross Steelers: Subsequent chronology

 The Emerald Warriors were the hosts of the 2019 Union Cup in Dublin where once again the 1st XV defended the Union Cup title.

 Both the 2020 Bingham Cup (Ottawa, Canada) and the 2021 Union Cup (Birmingham, UK) were postponed to 2022 and 2023 respectively due to COVID-19.

 The Kings Cross Steelers 1XV won the 2022 Ottawa Bingham Cup, overcoming the Sydney Convicts in the semi-final (having never defeated them before) and the New York Gotham Knights in the final.
 In the entirety of the tournament the Kings Cross Steelers allowed only five points against them, marking one of the most dominant Bingham victory runs in history.
 The 2nd XV won the Hoagland Cup marking a double victory for the club in its most successful outing at the Bingham tournament ever.

 The Birmingham Bulls were the hosts of the (delayed) 2021 Union Cup (held over the final weekend in April 2023) in Birmingham where once again the 1st XV defended the Union Cup title.
 With victory in the final coming against Toulouse Tou'Win by a score of 15 points to 3.
 These three points were the only conceded by the Steelers 1st XV during this tournament.
 This tournament also marked the first time the Steelers or any IGR club has taken 6 teams to a Union Cup Tournament.

+In August 2026, the club won the Bingham Cup which was hosted by the Brisbane Hustlers in Brisbane Australia, defeating the Sydney Convicts 12-5 in a rugged final.